Cloud Server CAPEX Soars as Datacenter Companies Look to Increase Share in Cloud Services Market

 Prachir Singh

 Prachir is a Senior Research Analyst at Counterpoint Research based out of Gurgaon.
 In Counterpoint, he closely tracks mobile devices and ecosystem.
 He also tracks Emerging Tech Opportunities.
-He has 4+ years of experience in Management Consulting, providing strategical and operational insights to SMBs.
-He is an engineering graduate from Indian Institute of Technology, Kharagpur.
+He has a total of 10+ years of experience across various sectors like manufacturing, management consulting, strategy and operations.
+He is an engineering graduate from Indian Institute of Technology (IIT), Kharagpur.

 Back To List